 Site reservations will be accepted from any unit agreeing to bring ten or more Scouts to summer camp.
-Units planning to attend camp with less than ten Scouts may not reserve a campsite but may work with the Registrar to be co-located with another unit.
+Units planning to attend camp with less than ten Scouts may not reserve exclusive use of a campsite but may work with the Registrar to be co-located with another unit.
 When a campsite is shared, the incumbent unit will have priority to reserve the site and week for the following year if they have met the minimum attendance requirement.

 A unit may reserve its site and week of camp for the following year by submitting an online reservation no later than September 30 and paying the \$200 non-refundable deposit, (e.g., a unit camping in Trail campsite during week one of the camp season may reserve Trail campsite for week one of the following camp season).
 If an online reservation with deposit is not submitted, the site becomes available at 9:00 am on October 1.
-Campsite deposits will automatically be credited to the unit's camper fees for the coming summer.
+Campsite deposits will automatically be credited to the unit's camper fees for the coming summer and should be used as part of the unit's payment of camp fees.